marcfarssac/JetPack-FoursquareApp-with-Room-LiveData-Navigation-Paging-for-offline-work/README.md

 #### Gradle

 The project builds with the given configuration.
-Updating dependencies at the alpha release stage might require to replace deprecated instances' atrributes.
+Updating dependencies at the alpha release stage might require to replace deprecated instances' attributes.

 ## JetPack Components